Finlee 10 mg dispersible tablets

 Pyrexia

 Fever has been reported in adult and paediatric clinical studies with dabrafenib (see section 4.8).
 Serious non-infectious febrile events were identified (defined as fever accompanied by severe rigors, dehydration, hypotension and/or acute renal insufficiency of pre-renal origin in patients with normal baseline renal function).
-In paediatric patients who received dabrafenib in combination with trametinib, the median time to onset for the first occurrence of pyrexia was 1.3 months.
+In paediatric patients who received dabrafenib in combination with trametinib, the median time to onset of the first occurrence of pyrexia was 1.5 months.
 In adult patients with unresectable or metastatic melanoma who received dabrafenib in combination with trametinib and developed pyrexia, approximately half of the first occurrences of pyrexia happened within the first month of therapy and approximately one third of the patients had 3 or more events.
 Patients with serious non-infectious febrile events responded well to dose interruption and/or dose reduction and supportive care.

 Therapy with dabrafenib and trametinib should be interrupted if the patient's temperature is ≥ 38° C (see section 5.1).
 In case of recurrence, therapy can also be interrupted at the first symptom of pyrexia.
 Treatment with anti-pyretics such as ibuprofen or acetaminophen/paracetamol should be initiated.
 The use of oral corticosteroids should be considered in those instances in which anti-pyretics are insufficient.
 Patients should be evaluated for signs and symptoms of infection.
 Therapy can be restarted once the fever resolves.
 If fever is associated with other severe signs or symptoms, therapy should be restarted at a reduced dose once fever resolves and as clinically appropriate (see section 4.2).